BioSkryb/bj-expression/README.md

 # BJ-Expression

-Pipeline processes RNASeq data and assess transcript-level and gene-level quantification
+The BJ-Expression pipeline is a scalable and reproducible bioinformatics pipeline to process RNAseq data and assess transcript-level and gene-level quantification.
+The pipeline supports both single-end and paired-end data.
+The pipeline takes raw sequencing data in the form of FASTQ files and performs down-sampling (randomly selecting a fixed, smaller number of reads from the full set of reads) and adapter trimming of FASTQ files.
+The pipeline then performs transcript-level quantification using the pseudo-alignment method Salmon as well as gene-level quantification using STAR (Spliced Transcripts Alignment to a Reference) and HTSeq.

+# Pipeline Overview

+The following are the steps and tools that pipeline uses to perform the analyses:

+- Subsample the paired-end reads to 200,000 reads using SEQTK SAMPLE to compare metrics across samples
+- Evaluate sequencing quality using FASTP and trim/clip reads
+- Perform transcript-level quantification using the pseudo-alignment method implemented in SALMON
+- Perform splice-aware alignment using STAR
+- Extract primary aligned reads from STAR-based bam using SAMTOOLS
+- Perform gene-level quantification from STAR alignment using the HTSEQ
+- Evaluate STAR alignment (BAM) quality control using QUALIMAP
+- Evaluate cell typing, custom metrics, and perform PCA using custom tools
+- Aggregate the metrics across biosamples and tools to create overall pipeline statistics summary using MULTIQC

 # Running locally

-Following are instructions for running BJ-Expression in a local Ubuntu 18.04 server
+Following are instructions for running BJ-Expression in a local Ubuntu server

 ## Install Java 11